emsesp/EMS-ESP32/README.md

  ## The Code

- Disclaimer: This code here is really for reference only, I don't expect anyone to use as is since it's highly tailored to my environment and my needs.
+ *Disclaimer*: This code here is really for reference only, I don't expect anyone to use as is since it's highly tailored to my environment and my needs.
 Most of the code however is self explanatory with comments here and there.
 If you wish to make some changes start with the ``defines`` and ``const`` sections at the top of ``boiler.ino``.

  The code is built on the Arduino framework as opposed to the ESP-IDF.